 Spanish commissions (partial list): from the Centro Nacional de Difusión Musical, the Centro para la Difusión de la Música Contemporánea, the Spanish Ministry of Culture, the Consejería de Cultura de la Comunidad de Madrid, the Week of Sacred Music Festival of Cuenca, and from individual musicians and patrons.

-U.S. commissions: Downtown Music Productions, Franklin & Marshall College and The Queen’s Chamber Band.
+U.S. commissions: Downtown Music Productions, Franklin & Marshall College, The Queen’s Chamber Band and guitarist Adam Levin.

 Greco has also composed for young audiences and musicians.
 For young audiences: two orchestral works, three works of music theater, the orchestration for voices and orchestra of traditional Basque children’s songs, and the theme for El Conciertazo, Spanish National Television’s award-winning Classical music show.
 For young musicians: a triptych for chamber orchestra based on Lewis Carroll’s Alice and a work for children’s choir and instrumental ensemble on poems by Robert Louis Stevenson.